Hebrews

 What scholars debate

 The primary debate about Hebrews' Christology is whether the opening chapter's exalted language implies ontological deity or supreme agency.
 Scholars like Luke Timothy Johnson and Harold Attridge argue that the Wisdom-language of Hebrews 1:1–4 places the Son within the divine identity, functioning as God's own self-expression.
-Others, like James Dunn, argue that the author is working within the Jewish Wisdom tradition, where Wisdom is a personification of God's activity rather than a distinct divine person.
+William Lane (Hebrews 1–8, WBC) and Gareth Lee Cockerill (The Epistle to the Hebrews, NICNT) reinforce this reading, arguing that the author's language goes beyond Wisdom personification to make genuine ontological claims.
+Others, like James D.G.
+Dunn, argue that the author is working within the Jewish Wisdom tradition, where Wisdom is a personification of God's activity rather than a distinct divine person.